 "Progressive disease" is the term used when the cancer becomes larger or spreads while the original lymphoma is being treated.
-However, progressive disease is uncommon for people with Hodgkin lymphoma.
+Progressive disease is uncommon for people with Hodgkin lymphoma.

 If progression happens, it is a good idea to talk with doctors who have experience in treating it.
 Doctors can have different opinions about the best standard treatment plan.
 Clinical trials might also be an option.
 Learn more about getting a second opinion before starting treatment, so you are comfortable with your chosen treatment plan.
 Complete recovery from progressive Hodgkin lymphoma is not always possible.

 Often, a doctor will recommend a bone marrow/stem cell transplant.
 This treatment appears to be more effective for progressive Hodgkin lymphoma than standard chemotherapy.
 Palliative care is also important to help relieve symptoms and side effects.

-For most people, a diagnosis of progressive Hodgkin lymphoma is very stressful and difficult.
+For many people, a diagnosis of progressive Hodgkin lymphoma is very stressful and difficult.
 You and your family are encouraged to talk about how you feel with doctors, nurses, social workers, or other members of your health care team.
 It may also be helpful to talk with other patients, such as through a support group or other peer support program.

 Remission and the chance of recurrence

 A remission is when lymphoma cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.

 A remission may be temporary or permanent.
 This uncertainty causes many people to worry that the cancer will come back.
 While many remissions are permanent, it is important to talk with your doctor about the possibility of the disease returning.
 Understanding your risk of recurrence and the treatment options may help you feel more prepared if the lymphoma does return.
 Learn more about coping with the fear of recurrence.